-Before deciding on what terms they will offer you a loan (which they base on their risk), lenders want to find out two things about you: your ability to pay back the loan, and if you are willing to pay it back.
-To assess your ability to repay, they look at your income and debt ratio.
-To calculate your willingness to pay back the loan, they consult your credit score.
+Before deciding on what terms they will offer you a loan (which they base on their risk), lenders need to find out two things about you: whether you can repay the loan, and if you are willing to pay it back.
+To understand your ability to repay, they assess your income and debt ratio.
+To assess how willing you are to repay, they use your credit score.

-Your current debt level, past late payments, length of your credit history, and other factors are considered.
-Your score is calculated wtih both positive and negative items in your credit report.
+Deliquencies, payment behavior, debt level, length of credit history, types of credit and the number of credit inquiries are all calculated into credit scoring.
+Your score is calculated wtih positive and negative items in your credit report.
 Late payments count against your score, but a record of paying on time will raise it.

-Your report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This payment history ensures that there is sufficient information in your credit to assign a score.
-If you don't meet the minimum criteria for getting a score, you may need to establish your credit history before you apply for a mortgage.
+To get a credit score, you must have an active credit account with six months of payment history.
+This history ensures that there is enough information in your credit to calculate a score.
+If you don't meet the minimum criteria for getting a credit score, you may need to work on your credit history prior to applying for a mortgage.

 Harbor View Lending* a DBA of Megastar Financial can answer your questions about credit reporting.
-Give us a call at (207) 571-8034.
+Call us at (207) 571-8034.